lvgl/docs_old/tr/index.md

 ### Is my MCU/hardware supported?
 Every MCU which is capable of driving a display via Parallel port, SPI, RGB interface or anything else and fulfills the [Requirements](#Requirements) is supported by LittlevGL.

-It includes
+It includes:
 - "Common" MCUs like STM32F, STM32H, NXP Kinetis, LPC, iMX, dsPIC33, PIC32 etc.
 - Bluetooth, GSM, WiFi modules like Nordic NRF and Espressif ESP32
-- Linux frame buffer like /dev/fb0 which includes Single board computers too like Raspberry
+- Linux frame buffer like /dev/fb0 which includes Single board computers too like Raspberry Pi
-- and anything else with a strong enough MCU and a periphery to drive a display
+- And anything else with a strong enough MCU and a periphery to drive a display

 ### Is my display supported?
-LittlevGL needs just one simple driver to copy an array of pixels to a given area of the display.
-If you can do this with your display then you can use that display with LittlevGL.
+LittlevGL needs just one simple driver to copy an array of pixels into a given area of the display.
+If you can do this with your display then you can use the same display with LittlevGL.

-It includes
+It includes:
 - TFTs with 16 or 24 bit color depth
 - Monitors with HDMI port
 - Small monochrome displays